 Find here our schedule of speakers, which will be updated as new speakers are confirmed.
 All talks, past and future, are listed here, and links to video of talks are provided.

-You are welcome to attend in person, and we will livestream talks on our YouTube channel: look under the ‘all activities’ pull-down.
-Unless noted otherwise, all events are at 11am local Chicago time if held at UIC, and at 6pm local Geneva time if held in Geneva.
+All talks are Skyped between the centers unless otherwise noted.
+You are welcome to attend in person, and talks at UIC will also be livestreamed on our YouTube channel: look under the ‘all activities’ pull-down.
+Unless noted otherwise, all events are at 11.15am local Chicago time if held at UIC, and at 6pm (for a 6.15pm start) local Geneva time if held in Geneva.
 At UIC talks are held in room 1430 of University Hall.
-University of Geneva talks are held in room L107 (Landolt) if they are on Wednesdays, in room B002 (Bastions) if they are on Thursdays.
+University of Geneva talks are held in room L208 (Landolt) if they are on Wednesdays, in room B002 (Bastions) if they are on Thursdays.
 Our YouTube channel is at: www.youtube.com/c/BeyondspacetimeNet

 or ?
 We have given a ‘difficulty’ rating for the papers, so that non-specialists can determine whether a talk will be suitable or not.
 1/5 is the level of the New York Times science section, or Nova, say; 2/5 the level of the more serious popular science books; 3/5 the level of physics-inclined philosophy of science; 4/5 the level of general philosophy of physics; and 5/5 indicates a physics, or specialist philosophy of quantum gravity background.
 Roughly speaking.
 (Please bear in mind that these are subjective judgements of the speakers.)